 Civil engineers have been shaping our towns and cities for centuries – developing transport systems and designing iconic structures; protecting the old and creating the new.

-You can view a graphic exhibition below, celebrating some of the city’s best examples of civil engineering by Rendel, Brunel, Smeaton and more.
+You can view a display at House of Fraser or a graphic exhibition below, celebrating some of the city’s best examples of civil engineering by Rendel, Brunel, Smeaton and more.
 Many of these structures used pioneering methods, but you can also find out about the new research continuing to take place within the city that will help shape our world in the future.

 Online exhibition acknowledgements